- Getting Started: Church WordPress Theme Documentation

 Getting Started: Church WordPress Theme Documentation #

-Firstly, welcome to Church WordPress Theme Documentation!
+Firstly, welcome to Church WordPress theme documentation, guide & tutorial!
 If you need anything feel free to ask questions by contacting our 24 hours support accessing your Account and opening tickets, you are free to open as many tickets as you want.
 This is the instruction manual for the Church WordPress theme powered by Visualmodo.

 So, we ask that you read this document carefully as it will help you a lot in creating your website because it shows you much information of the theme.
 In addition, we suggest you take a look in the help area on Help Desk for video tutorials and step-by-step guides.